 One final note: The guideline transaction method is distinguishable from another market approach, the guideline public company method, which represents the transfer of non-controlling, or minority, interests in the public markets.
 Though there are ways to bridge the gap between these two methodologies (i.e., the application of a discount for lack of control), we will save that information for a future blog.

-FSS utilizes many of the sophisticated transaction databases available to business appraisers for the guideline transaction method.
+FSS utilizes the transaction databases available to business appraisers for the guideline transaction method.
 To learn more about guideline transactions, stay tuned for additional blogs on the topic.
 In the meantime, please contact us with any questions.